Home » Uncategorized » Will the SAVE Pause Eventually Count Toward Forgiveness?

 About the Author

-2 thoughts on “Could the SAVE Lawsuit Pause Eventually Count Toward IDR Forgiveness and PSLF?”
+2 thoughts on “Will the SAVE Pause Eventually Count Toward Forgiveness?”

 1. Thank you for this article.
 This has been my biggest stressor.
 My main question revolves around what can we do as collective borrowers to advocate for this solution if retroactive PSLF credits are not given?
 Is there any legal backing to support the borrowers in a case like this?
 Other times of administrative forbearance have counted towards these counts, so why are some being counted and others not?
 I have written the Department of Education, The Consumer Financial Protection Bureau and my senators/representatives with no real answer.
 I will await a ruling, and I will vote, but I would like to know what my chances are of holding the Department of Education responsible for these changes/decisions?